VC Corner Q&A: Irina Haivas + Ben Blume of Atomico

 B: There is no ‘right way’ to build a business.
 Challenge convention, and then challenge the people who question this.

-Startups interested in an opportunity to pitch Atomico can apply here.
+Ready to make a pitch?
+Startups looking for an opportunity to pitch Atomico can apply here!